Estimation of relative risk, odds ratio and their logarithms with guaranteed accuracy and controlled sample size ratio: Estimation of log odds ratio

 The group sampling procedure is analogous to that described for the other estimators.
 The average number of groups $\E[\vagr]$ is computed from \eqref{eq: gr approx RR bis}, where $\E[|\diffgr|]$ satisfies \eqref{eq: pre diffgr OR}, as shown in Appendix~\ref{part: app OR LOR gr var}.
 Thus $\E[\vagr]$ is approximately given by \eqref{eq: gr approx OR LOR ter} and \eqref{eq: varafnbor OR LOR bis}, as for OR (but with the value of $\cerr_1$ corresponding to LOR).
 Simulation results are omitted.

 The efficiency with group sampling is expressed by \eqref{eq: effic OR LOR gr}, as for OR.
-The results, plotted in Fig.~\ref{fig: efg_LOR_1_cho}, are not the same as in that case (Fig.~\ref{fig: efg_OR_1_cho}) because of the differences in $\cerr_1$ and $\suf_1$, which affect $\E[\vagr]$ and thus the efficiency; but they are seen to be very similar.
+The results, plotted in Figure~\ref{fig: efg_LOR_1_cho}, are not the same as in that case (Figure~\ref{fig: efg_OR_1_cho}) because of the differences in $\cerr_1$ and $\suf_1$, which affect $\E[\vagr]$ and thus the efficiency; but they are seen to be very similar.